perchlabs/po-loader/README.md

 }

 function getLangLoader(locale) {
-  // An runtime exception will be throw every time that the requested locale file
+  // A runtime exception will be throw every time that the requested locale file
   // cannot be found.
 Webpack uses a regular expression to build all locales as
   // separate bundles.
   let bundleLoader = require(`bundle!${LOCALE_ROOT}/${locale}/LC_MESSAGES/messages.po`);